AbhishekGurudutt/carnd-FindingLanes/writeup.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Pipeline of preprocessing and drawing lines.

 My pipeline consists of 6 steps.